Seth Lerer: Life and career

 He was born in Brooklyn, New York City, and was awarded a Bachelor of Arts degree from Wesleyan University in 1976.
 He gained a second Bachelor of Arts and a Master of Arts degree from the University of Oxford in 1978.
 He was awarded a Doctor of Philosophy degree by the University of Chicago in 1981.
 He taught at Princeton University from 1981 to 1990 and at Stanford from 1991 to 2008.
 In 2009, he joined the faculty of UC-San Diego as Dean of Arts and Humanities and Distinguished Professor of Literature.

 He has received grants and fellowships from the John Simon Guggenheim Memorial Foundation, the National Endowment for the Humanities, and the Huntington Library.
 In 1996 he was the Hurst Visiting Professor at Washington University in St. Louis, and in 2002 he was the Helen Cam Fellow in Medieval Studies at Cambridge University.
 In 2015 he was the Keeley Visiting Fellow at Wadham College, Oxford.
 In 2016 he served as the M. H. Abrams Distinguished Visiting Professor at Cornell University.

 Lerer's research interests include Medieval Studies, Renaissance studies, comparative philology, history of scholarship and children's literature.
 He has also published works on the history of reading and the culture of noble courts.

-Lerer is widely recognised as a teacher and his facility in Old and Middle English pronunciation, in particular the different dialects of Middle English.
+Lerer is widely recognised as a teacher and for his facility in Old and Middle English pronunciation, in particular the different dialects of Middle English.
 Several of his lecture series have been made available commercially.